diptangsu/Veg-Remover-Chrome-Extension/README.md

 # Veg Remover Chrome Extension
-Removes all occurances of the word *veg* from a webpage
+Removes all occurances of the word *VEG* from a webpage

 ## Installation
  - Clone this repository